USDA FoodKeeper – Cold Storage Guidelines

 Once a can of Condensed Milk is opened, it is advisable to consume it within 5-7 days for the best quality and taste.
 Make sure to refrigerate the unused portion promptly in an airtight container to prevent contamination and maintain freshness.

 Condensed Milk is shelf-stable and can be safely stored at room temperature for a long time due to its high sugar content.
 However, prolonged exposure to warm temperatures may affect its quality and taste.
-If the product shows any signs of spoilage or off-flavors, it's best to discard it to prevent foodborne illness.
+If the product shows any signs of spoilage or off-flavors, it's best to discard it to reduce the risk of foodborne illness.

 Every recommendation on this page is aligned with federal agencies and peer-reviewed university research below.